 In addition to the PDT meetings, there are several other public agencies involved in environmental clearance and permitting of the Build Alternative.
-These agencies include the U.S. Army Corps of Engineer (USACE), U.S. Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS), and Regional Water Quality Control Board (RWQCB), California Department of Fish and Wildlife (CDFW), State Historic Preservation Officer (SHPO), and the Metropolitan Transportation Commission (MTC) Air Quality Conformity Task Force.
+These agencies include the U.S. Army Corps of Engineer (USACE), U.S. Fish and Wildlife Service (USFWS), Regional Water Quality Control Board (RWQCB), California Department of Fish and Wildlife (CDFW), State Historic Preservation Officer (SHPO), the Metropolitan Transportation Commission (MTC) Air Quality Conformity Task Force, the Federal Highway Administration (FHWA), California Department of Conservation (CDC), and the Natural Resources Conservation Service (NRCS), a division of the United States Department of Agriculture (USDA).

 Caltrans initiates consultation with USFWS when a project has the potential to affect a federally listed species.
 As discussed in Section 2.3, Biological Environment, Caltrans has determined that the project is likely to adversely affect California tiger salamander, California red-legged frog, and Alameda whipsnake.
-Formal consultation with USFWS under the Federal Endangered Species Act will be initiated with the submission of a Biological Assessment (BA) prepared for the project.
-A Biological Opinion (BO) will be obtained from the USFWS prior to project approval.
+Formal consultation with USFWS under the Federal Endangered Species Act was initiated with the submission of a Biological Assessment (BA) on January 21, 2015.
+Biological Opinion (BO) number 08ESMF00-2015-F-0157-1 was obtained from the USFWS on July 14, 2015.